Single-Member LLC Operating Agreement

 What’s Included

-Most operating agreements for single-member entities will include the following provisions:
+Most operating agreements for single-member entities will cover the following:

 • Initial Details.
-The document will set forth the formal details of the LLC include the company name, business purpose, duration, and registered office/agent.
+The document will set forth the formal details of the LLC, including the company name, business purpose, duration, and registered office/agent.

 • Owner/Member Details.
-The name of the owner and their rights/powers/responsibilities and management of their capital contributions are outlined in the agreement.
+The name of the owner and their rights/powers/responsibilities and treatment of their capital contributions are outlined in the agreement.

 • Limitation of Liability/Indemnification.
-A primary function of the agreement is to separate the owner’s business identity from their personal identity, protecting the owner from the business’s liabilities and vice versa.
+A primary function of the agreement is to reinforce the separation between the owner and their business, protecting the owner from the business’s liabilities and vice versa.

 • Finances.
 The agreement outlines how the entity’s books, records, accounting, and tax matters are handled.
 It will also set forth how the member’s capital accounts will be managed.